8979vivek/SQL--Retail-Sales-Analysis/README.md

 The following SQL queries were developed to answer specific business questions:

-1.Write a SQL query to retrieve all column for sale made on 2022-11-05
+1. Write a SQL query to retrieve all column for sale made on 2022-11-05

 ```sql

 SELECT *
 FROM retail_sales
 WHERE sale_date = '2022-11-05'
 ```
-2.**-Write s SQL query to retrieve  all transaction where the category is 'clothing' in the month of NOV-2022.
+2. Write s SQL query to retrieve  all transaction where the category is 'Clothing' in the month of NOV-2022.
-**

 ```sql
 the month of NOV-2022
 SELECT *